KennethTrecy/web_template/README.md

 [`rollup` package], [`jest` package], and other necessary packages were already installed in this branch.

+This branch was intended to merge with other branches that may happen to group a major component/system into a folder.

 ### Author
 Coded by Kenneth Trecy Tobias.